haifengl/bigdata/README.md

 big data, HCM systems can predict which high-performing employees are likely to leave a company in the next year and then offers possible actions (higher compensation and/or new job) that might make them stay.
-For corporations, we simply want to know our employees as well as we know our customers.
+For corporations, they simply want to know their employees as well as they know their customers.
 From this point of view, it does make a lot of sense to connect HCM and CRM together with big data to shorten the communication paths between inside and outside world.

 ### IoT